 and going to another RAR holding area, if advance notification of 5 full business days is received.
 Complete the Animal Move to a Different Location form found HERE.

 notice is received prior to loading the animal or animals onto the truck.

 When the initial animal delivery is made and the driver incurs additional time or effort beyond the designated entrance, the driver will charge assistance time.
 An example of an additional charge-item is delivery of the animal to the investigator's laboratory or to and from Nils Hasselmo Hall (NHH) which is a non-animal holding facility.

 - There is a $20 charge if an animal order is cancelled and the driver has already loaded the animals.
 There is a $40 charge if an animal order is cancelled and the driver has already left the loading area.
-This charge will be billed through Special Services by the St. Paul supervisor.
+This charge will be billed through Special Services.

-There is an $85 charge for all transfers not providing the minimum 5 full business days’ notice.
-This charge will be billed through Special Services by the Business Office.
+- For transfers not providing the minimum 5 full business days’ notice, additional fees will be billed through Special Services by the Business Office.

 - For transport of animals to the Minneapolis VA facility, there is a fee which includes 1 hour of technical assistance.
 The fee must be paid by the shipping principal investigator, not the VA.
 This charge will be billed through Special Services by the St. Paul supervisor.

 - For transport of animals from the Minneapolis VA facility, there is a fee which includes the current Animal Order Charge (AOC), 1 hour technical assistance for pickup/delivery, 1 hour business office assistance time, and a charge for the facility health review by a veterinarian.
 These charges will be billed by the Business Office on the Request for Animal Purchase.